 A net zero energy-efficient building uses the latest technological advances in building systems that produce as much renewable energy as they consume throughout the year.
 Well insulated and tightly built residential and commercial properties that take advantage of innovative designs utilizing energy-efficient, sustainable features result in net zero energy bills in a carbon-free environment.

 It has never been easier to take the steps necessary to create a net zero building.
 More homes and businesses are taking advantage of energy and money saving techniques net zero construction and remodeling projects offer.
+Similarly, more commercial buildings than ever are realizing the need to go green and help protect the atmosphere, with Chicago offering the greenest commercial real estate in the U.S, with a staggering 71.1 percent of its space ‘green certified'.
 From the design and construction stages to selecting appliances and window shades, decisions based on the conservation of energy will create a residential or commercial property that saves more energy than it uses.

 Net Zero Buildings Save Energy & Money